Make A Booking Call Now

 Maximum Penalty Section 49P Crimes Act 1958

-There is a maximum penalty of level 6 imprisonment (5 years) for the offence of Abduction of a Child Under the Age of 16 for a Sexual Purpose.
+There is a maximum penalty of level 5 imprisonment (10 years maximum) for the offence of Abduction or Detention of a Child Under the Age of 16 for a Sexual Purpose.

 Sentencing